-38. The samurai culture in japan is popular worldwide.
-In fact Samurai Jack is one of my favourite cartoon series.
+38. The samurai culture in Japan is popular worldwide.
+In fact, Samurai Jack is one of my favorite cartoon series.
 Here is a majestic Japanese samurai tattoo on the back of this man.

 39. Here is a cool shoulder tattoo idea where a golden koi fish is inked on one side of the shoulder.

 40. Just like other culture Japanese art is also full of human skull portrayals.
 However, they like to illustrate it along with flower vines as shown in this picture.

 41. If you like to try Japanese sleeve tattoo then try it on both sleeves as they will look better on both hands.

 42. Japanese snake is drawn very much similar to the dragons.
 Therefore if you try a snake tattoo then make it similar to a dragon.